Ultrascan

 After the preceding preparations are complete, maskLow and maskHigh are used as source vectors for the shuffling operation, and the data to be matched is used as control vectors.

 Assume that a 16-byte data block in the data to be matched is AgggDd3366666666.
-You can obtain the matching results of all positions in five instructions.
+You can obtain the matching results of all positions with five instructions.
 First, express the lower four bits and upper four bits of each byte in the data block as two control vectors.
 This requires an AND operation to erase the upper four bits of each byte and a shift operation to move the upper four bits of each byte to the lower four bits.
 Then, you can obtain two vectors inputLow and inputHigh.

 Then, two shuffling operations are performed to obtain the results shufLow and shufHigh as follows: